-Jeff Lazarus has written a real solid self-help book: Listen like a dog - And Make Your Mark on the World - cover83167-medium published by HCI Books.
+Jeff Lazarus has written a real solid self-help book: Listen like a dog - And Make Your Mark on the World - published by HCI Books.

 True and enjoyable, why this necessity of putting into words something so curious as the title is?
 Our new incapacity of listening other people.
 Our lack of attention for the other human being.